hypo69/hypo/docs/gemini/ru/explainer/src/ai/prompts/developer/doc_wrter_rst_en.md

 # <explanation>

 The input is not code but a detailed prompt for writing RST (reStructuredText) style documentation for Python code.
 It outlines the structure and format required for documenting modules, classes, functions, methods, and exceptions.
-The prompt provides examples of how to use reStructuredText for each of these code elements, including code blocks to demonstrate Python usage within the RST.
+The prompt provides examples of how to use reStructuredText for each of these code elements, including code blocks to demonStarte Python usage within the RST.
 There's no executable code to analyze.

 ```